-- In SS 2020, the SPM lecture is taught as online course.
+- The SPM lecture is taught as online course.

 - More information will be given via the SPM Moodle learning room as soon as possible.
 So if you are interested in this course, just register via RWTHonline.